 About Celebration of Hope

-The Celebration of Hope of Western Massachusetts was formed in 2011 and is a new non-profit corporation in Springfield made up entirely of community volunteers who have in some way been affected by cancer.
+The Celebration of Hope of Western Massachusetts was formed in 2011 in Springfield and is a non-profit corporation that is made up entirely of community volunteers who have in some way been affected by cancer.

 Vice President/Resource Chair